 By default, Cloud Code installs some required command-line dependencies automatically, such as:

 - kubectl for working with Kubernetes clusters and managing Kubernetes deployments.

 - skaffold to support continuous development on a Kubernetes cluster, smart image building and tagging, and an array of supported deployment and build types.

-- Cloud SDK to support managing resources on Google Cloud.
+- gcloud CLI to support managing resources on Google Cloud.